netogu/template-blue-pill-project-freertos/README.md

-# template-blue-pill-project
+# template-bluepill-project-freertos

-New blue Pill project using openlibcm3
+New blue Pill project using openlibcm3 + FreeRTOS